Please check the seminar timetables carefully to ensure that your first and second choice courses do not run at the same time.

 All of Shakespeare’s plays are bound up in the politics of their time, but at given points in history some have seemed more obviously ‘political’ than others.
 In this seminar we shall discuss plays that had a particular political dimension in the early modern period and changed meanings when performed today.
 In discussions we shall focus mainly on Richard II, Henry V, Macbeth and Hamlet; there will also be allusions to many others, including Henry VI Part 2, Coriolanus, The Taming of the Shrew, Othello, The Merchant of Venice and Sir Thomas More.

 Tutor: Dr John O’Connor is Visiting Senior Lecturer at Cornell University, USA, and was formerly Principal Lecturer in English at Westminster College, Oxford.
 He has also taught at the Shakespeare Institute, Stratford-upon-Avon.
-He is the author of Shakespearean Afterlives: Ten Characters with a Life of their Own (Icon Books, 2003), and the editor of the ‘Longman Shakespeare’ series.

 The English Romantic Poets

 The ‘Romantic’ period saw one of the great flowerings of creativity in England, particularly in poetry, alongside a great radicalisation of politics.
 This course will consider the major poets of the period in their intellectual context, exploring their formal innovations and interests in older traditions, and their new ideas of selfhood and politics.
 We shall focus on the works of William Wordsworth, Samuel Taylor Coleridge, William Blake, and John Keats, with opportunities to explore the works of Walter Scott, Lord Byron, Percy Shelley, Mary Robinson, John Clare, and others.